ammartin8/stock_dashboard/README.md

 - Streamlit
 - Redis

-The there are also modules  used to run this application which can be referenced in the requirements.txt file.
+There are also modules  used to run this application which can be referenced in the requirements.txt file.

 ## Features